If you are interested in using SPring-8, please read the following information carefully before applying.

 Intended for the proposals that are expected to produce outstanding results through the long-term and well-planned use of SPring-8.
 The review process consists of two steps: document screening and interview.
 Once approved, proposals are valid for two years.

 Intended for the proposals subject to pay the program fee to prioritize using the beamtime.
 The users also have obligation to publish their research results.
-Under the program, the proposals will be granted an exemption from scientific review; only the safety and technical feasibility of the experiment, the degree of expectation to produce results and ethics (e.g., exclusively for peaceful purposes) are considered.
+Under the program, the proposals will be granted an exemption from scientific review; only the safety and technical feasibility of the experiment, and ethics (e.g., exclusively for peaceful purposes) are considered.
 One-year proposals are accepted for research term A.

 The proposal can be applied at any time, and will be examined immediately after application submitted.
 The hour-based use proposal program, provides users in the early stages of their research with a convenient opportunity to use SPring-8 to confirm the usefulness or to examine measurement conditions.
 It can also be used to obtain additional data after the experiment.